DappCoderr/Cadence-Fun/doc/docs/Module 5/Lesson 3.md

 - **Unbeatable Fairness:** VRF ensures no one can predict or tamper with the random number generation.
 This keeps your game honest and rewards truly deserving Knights on their quests for power!
 - **Ironclad Security:** VRF utilizes cryptography to guarantee the randomness is secure and unbiased.
 No sneaky manipulation here!

-Let's take a look at the code and understand who we generates random power using VRF:
+Let's look at the code and understand how we generate random numbers using VRF:

 ```jsx
 access(all) contract Dice {